studyingWAWAYU/flask-ATM-Simulator/README.md

 ### Contributing
 Feel free to dive in Open an issue or submit PRs.
-flask-ATM-Simulator follows the Contributor Covenant Code of Conduct.
+Activity Hub follows the Contributor Covenant Code of Conduct.

 ### License
 MIT License